-If you live in an area with long, cold winters, you’ll probably spend well over $1,000 each year on a heating source, such as oil, kerosene, natural gas, and electricity.
+If you live in an area with long, cold winters, you’ll probably spend well over $1,000 each year on heating costs.

-To save on energy costs, supplement your heating needs with a solar air convection heater that collects heat from the sun to warm your home.
+To save on energy costs, supplement your heating needs with a solar air convection heater that collects heat from the sun to create heat.

 David Schieren, CEO of New York-based energy consulting firm EmPower Solar, estimates that you can save more than $300 a year on heating costs by using a solar air heater.
 Savings vary depending on the size of your home, the sunniness of your climate, and the type of heating sources you use.

 Types of solar air heaters

 An outdoor-type panel collects air from inside your home, circulates it through a flat, heat-gathering panel that's mounted outside facing the sun, then returns the heated air to your house.
 The panel attaches directly to the outside of your house.
 Two 4-inch holes are required for the inflow and outflow ducts, and a small fan helps move air through the circulation chambers in the panel.
 A connection to standard 120-volt power is necessary.